Berlin University of Technology

 Finding solutions to such a complex challenge means that a multitude of actors from business, society, and public administration take part in the process and influence it with their differing and often conflicting interests.
 Resulting from this is the need for skilled workers who both understand all stakeholders and are able to work with them.

-The MBA program in Building Sustainability – Management Methods for Energy Efficiency will teach students skills, methods, and concepts to consider different approaches, to understand them, and to align them for reaching sustainable solutions.
+The MBA program Building Sustainability – Management Methods for Energy Efficiency will teach students skills, methods, and concepts to consider different approaches, to understand them and to align them for reaching sustainable solutions.
 Such competences are not only important in the context of the Energiewende but they are indispensable in every building, construction and real estate project that takes energy efficiency and other sustainability criteria into account.

-The idea is that sustainable project results that consider economic, ecological and social aspects can only be achieved in extensive cooperation of all stakeholders.
+The idea is that sustainable project results that consider economic, ecological, and social aspects can only be achieved in extensive cooperation of all stakeholders.
 Managing and moderating such a cooperation is one of the major challenges of implementing sustainability in building projects of all scales.
 The program aims therefore on enabling students to understand the complexity of planning and management processes and to develop according solutions.
-This will happen in modules with different approaches: some will teach facts and numbers, others will facilitate connections between different fields and the softer skills of mediating between them, and some are designed to apply these competences to practical projects.
+This will happen in modules with different approaches: some will teach facts and numbers, others will facilitate connections between different fields and the softer skills of mediating between them and some are designed to apply these competences to practical projects.

-Students and graduates
+Students and Graduates

 The internationally renowned Technische Universität Berlin (TUB) is located in Germany's capital city at the heart of Europe.
 The academic activities are focused on achieving sharply-defined goals: building a distinctive profile for our university, ensuring exceptional performance in research and teaching, providing our graduates with excellent qualifications and a modern approach to university administration.